mozilla/moztrap/docs/userguide/environments.rst

 Adding an environment only cascades in certain situations.
-Adding an environment to a product version's profile cascades to test runs only if they are still in Draft state; once they are activated, their environment profile can only be added to manually.
+Adding an environment to a product version's profile cascades to test runs only if they are still in Draft state; once they are activated, their environment profile can no longer be added to.

 Additions to a product version's environment profile cascade only to those test cases whose environment profile is still identical to the product version's